 - Launch the Correlation Rule Builder.
-In the Correlation panel, click Create. - In the Subrule window, click Create a new expression. - Specify that the events must be from an intrusion detection system (IDS): - In the Expression Builder > Event Fields, select ObserverCategory. - Ensure that the "=" operator is selected. - In the Value field, specify IDS, then click OK. - Identify critical events: - Add another expression.
-In the Subrule window, click Create a new expression. - In the Expression Builder > Event Fields, select Severity. - Select >= as the operator. - In the Value field, select 4, then click OK. - If events are found, send an e-mail to the administrator: - In the Actions panel, click to associate the action with the rule. - · Select Send E-mail. - Click to update the action execution criteria. - Select Perform actions everytime the rule fires, then click OK. - Click Save Rule.
+In the Correlation panel, click Create. - In the Subrule window, click Create a new expression. - · Specify that the events must be from an intrusion detection system (IDS): - In the Expression Builder > Event Fields, select ObserverCategory. - Ensure that the "=" operator is selected. - In the Value field, specify IDS, then click OK. - Identify critical events: - Add another expression.
+In the Subrule window, click Create a new expression. - In the Expression Builder > Event Fields, select Severity. - Select >= as the operator. - In the Value field, select 4, then click OK. - If events are found, send an e-mail to the administrator: - In the Actions panel, click I to associate the action with the rule. - Select Send E-mail. - Click log to update the action execution criteria. - Select Perform actions everytime the rule fires, then click OK. - Click Save Rule.

-- Deploy the rule in the Correlation Engine. - For more information, see Section 5.8, "Deploying Rules in the Correlation Engine," on page 77. - Search events that match the rule criteria.
+• Deploy the rule in the Correlation Engine.

+For more information, see "Deploying Rules in the Correlation Engine" on page 66.

+• Search events that match the rule criteria.

-For more information, see Section 5.9, "Viewing Correlated Events," on page 78.
+For more information, see "Viewing Correlated Events" on page 67.

-5.7.2 Detecting a Spreading Attack
+Detecting a Spreading Attack